Summer Financial Aid

 Wait for Your Aid

-You can expect to receive your aid disbursement four days prior to the start of your earliest summer class.
+You can expect to receive your aid disbursement as early as four days prior to the start of your earliest summer class.
 Read more about our General Disbursement Policy and summer session dates.

 Summer Financial Aid FAQs